ebin123456/robot-coder/README.md

 ## why use this
-This tool made for employees wo working in hourly rate this tool can foolish work capturing softwares
+This tool made for employees who working in hourly rate this tool can foolish work capturing softwares

 ## what next